-The median sales price for single-family, re-sale homes rose 3.1% last year.
-The average sales price rose 2.2%.
-That’s nine years in a row home prices have been higher than the year before.
+The median sales price for single-family, re-sale homes rose 9.1% last year.
+The average sales price rose 11.1%.
+That’s ten years in a row home prices have been higher than the year before.

-The sales price to list price ratio, or what buyers paid divided by what sellers were asking, dropped from 108.8% in 2019 to 104.1% last year.
+The sales price to list price ratio, or what buyers paid divided by what sellers were asking, rose from 104.1% in 2020 to 110.3% last year.

-The median sales price for re-sale condominiums was up 1.4% while the average price fell 1.5%.
+The median sales price for re-sale condominiums was down 15%, while the average price fell 0.5%.

-With the diaspora out of Silicon Valley, we didn’t expect sales and prices to increase.
+With the continued diaspora out of Silicon Valley, we didn’t expect sales and prices to increase.

 For assistance in this market, do not hesitate to contact me.
 If you are thinking of selling, I can provide a free comparative market analysis.